-During their high school journey, Cushman students become innovators of change by designing and implementing solutions to issues they identify as critical to the future of our communities, on a local, national, and even global scale.
+During their high school journey, Cushman students are challenged by our unique Society and Me (SAM) programming to become innovators of change.
+In this four-year course, students design and implement solutions to issues they identify as critical to the future of our communities, on a local, national, and even global scale.
 Students are empowered with the time and resources to create their own solutions as part of our student-centered, process-based learning curriculum.
 Required for all Cushman High School students, SAM is much more than community service; it is about creating lasting positive change.
-This course work requires daily focus, and it is a core component of what distinguishes Cushman High School’s programming, giving Cushman students an edge!
+This coursework requires daily focus, and it is a core component of what distinguishes Cushman High School, giving Cushman students a competitive edge!

 Aside from their independent research, students collaborate with government officials, non-profit organizations, and community activists as well as learn from guest speakers who are invited to campus.
 Topics range from mental health and eating disorders to preserving the environment and combating hunger and human trafficking.
 The end result is a more informed and engaged graduate who has produced a tangible result that demonstrates how they can make a difference.

-Each year, the SAMx Showcase demonstrates just how productive and meaningful the SAM Challenge truly is for our students and those they help.
+Each year, students present their accomplishments at the SAMx Showcase.
+This event effectively demonstrates just how productive and meaningful the SAM Challenge truly is for our students and those they help.
 Their presentations are more than compelling; they are powerful mechanisms for awareness, insight, and change.
 Congratulations to Cushman’s innovators of change.